Bio:

 Professor of Urban Informatics

-QUT Design Lab
+QUT School of Design

 Queensland University of Technology

-Marcus Foth is a Professor of Urban Informatics in the School of Design and a Chief Investigator in the QUT Digital Media Research Centre (DMRC), Faculty of Creative Industries, Education, and Social Justice, Queensland University of Technology, Brisbane, Australia.
-He is a founding member of the More-than-Human Futures research group.
-Marcus’ research brings together people, place, and technology.
-His current research foci include:
+Marcus Foth is a Professor of Urban Informatics in the School of Design, Faculty of Creative Industries, Education, and Social Justice, Queensland University of Technology, Brisbane, Australia, and the Course Coordinator of the Master of Design (Strategic Design).
+He is also a Chief Investigator in the QUT Digital Media Research Centre (DMRC), a founding member of the More-than-Human Futures research group, and a Senior Associate with Outside Opinion.

 • urban media and geoprivacy;